What Is NMN? A Complete Guide To NMN & Longevity | HealthspanX

-Nicotinamide mononucleotide (NMN), is a naturally occurring nucleotide that your body uses to produce NAD+ (nicotinamide adenine dinucleotide).
+Nicotinamide mononucleotide (NMN) is a naturally occurring nucleotide that your body uses as the starting material to produce NAD+ (nicotinamide adenine dinucleotide).
 NAD+ is a critical coenzyme for energy production and metabolism.

 NAD+ exists in every cell and fuels essential processes.
 Some examples include converting food to energy, repairing DNA, and maintaining healthy cellular function.

 As we age, the levels of NAD+ naturally decline.
+This decline is a hallmark of the aging process and is associated with a robustness breakdown triggered by reduced NAD+ biosynthesis.
+The resultant functional defects particularly affect susceptible organs such as the brain and other vital tissues, contributing to cellular senescence and age-related deterioration.
 Researchers suspect it may contribute to signs of aging and age-related health issues.
-Therefore, understanding NMN's role in aging is becoming increasingly important.
+Therefore, understanding NMN’s role in aging is becoming increasingly important.

-NMN is a derivative of vitamin B3 and a precursor to NAD+.
+NMN is a derivative of vitamin B3 and a precursor, or starting material, to NAD+.
 In simple terms, you can think of NMN as the raw material, and NAD+ as the refined fuel that cells actually use.

 -